Nyarstot/PathResolver/README.md

 # Description

 Path resolver is a small helper program for working with system paths.
 The application can be useful if you often work with server style path on windows or something similar.
+Application automatically copy result to clipboard, so you don't have to do it manually.

 # Functional